ligato/docs/docs/user-guide/get-vpp-agent.md

 **Start etcd:**

-The following command starts etcd in a docker container.
+The following command starts the etcd server in a docker container.
 If the image is not present on your localhost, docker will download it first.
 ```
-docker run -p 2379:2379 --name etcd --rm quay.io/coreos/etcd:v3.1.0 /usr/local/bin/etcd -advertise-client-urls http://0.0.0.0:2379 -listen-client-urls http://0.0.0.0:2379
+docker run --rm --name etcd -p 2379:2379 -e ETCDCTL_API=3 quay.io/coreos/etcd /usr/local/bin/etcd -advertise-client-urls http://0.0.0.0:2379 -listen-client-urls http://0.0.0.0:2379
 ```

 In the default docker environment, the etcd server will be available at `172.17.0.1:2379`.
-The command above can be edited to run a version other than `3.1.0`, or change the listen or advertise addresses.
-More on the etcd command flags can be found [here.](https://github.com/etcd-io/etcd/blob/master/Documentation/op-guide/configuration.md)
+It is possible to change some of the command flags such as the advertise or listen client URLs.
+More on the etcd command flags can be found in the [etcd configuration guide](https://github.com/etcd-io/etcd/blob/master/Documentation/op-guide/configuration.md).

-The vpp-agent defines a flag for the etcd plugin called `--etcd-config`.
+The VPP agent defines a flag for the etcd plugin called `--etcd-config`.
 It points to the location of the `etcd.conf` file that contains static config information used by the etcd plugin upon startup.
 The most important item contained is the etcd.conf is the endpoints IP address:port number.

 An example configuration contained in the etcd.conf file: